Redeye bass: Systematics

-Taxonomy and Classification
+Taxonomy and classification

 Redeye historically have been under-described compared to other centrarchids (sunfish).
 The osteology (skeleton) of M. coosae fits the general centrarchid (sunfish) pattern.
 These similarities in anatomy provide a gateway into understanding evolutionary relationships for future taxonomic and phylogenetic research.
 Etymologically, the redeye bass was named by American Ichthyologists Carl Hubbs and Reeve Bailey in 1940 upon discovery of the holotype (first official specimen).
-The species name “coosae” derives from the Coosa River system in Georgia– its native region.
-Prior to Hubbs’ and Bailey’s later research, M. coosae was taxonomically considered to be a small form of smallmouth bass.
+The species name “coosae” derives from the Coosa River system in Georgia, its native region.
+Prior to Hubbs's and Bailey's later research, M. coosae was taxonomically considered to be a small form of smallmouth bass.
 This misconception may be due to redeye bass's tendency to hybridize with smallmouth and spotted bass, as seen in California.

-Similar and Co-occurring Species
+Similar and co-occurring species

-Two native species of fish have the most prominent similarity to redeye bass in terms of diet and habitat– the Rainbow Trout (Oncorhynchus mykiss), and Sacramento Pikeminnow (Ptychocheilus grandis).
+Two native species of fish have the most prominent similarity to redeye bass in terms of diet and habitat – the rainbow trout (Oncorhynchus mykiss), and Sacramento pikeminnow (Ptychocheilus grandis).
 These fishes can co-occur with redeye bass in small numbers below refuge areas.
 Additionally, redeye bass are often confused with the recently (1999) described shoal bass (M. cataractae) from Alabama, Georgia, and Florida, which is sympatric (occupying the same geographic area) with redeye bass.
-Before the formal description of shoal bass by James Williams and George H. Burgess in 1999, shoal bass were often considered a type of redeye bass and were sometimes called the “Flint River form of Redeye Bass”.
+Before the formal description of shoal bass by James Williams and George H. Burgess in 1999, shoal bass were often considered a type of redeye bass and were sometimes called the "Flint River form of Redeye Bass".
 In 2013, the redeye bass showed additional species-level variation: Micropterus cahabae, restricted to the Cahaba River system; Micropterus tallapoosae, restricted to the Tallapoosa River system; Micropterus warriorensis, from the Black Warrior River system; and Micropterus chattahoochae, from the Chattahoochee River system.
 Naturally, Micropterus coosae resides in the Coosa River system.
-The redeye bass’s most recent common ancestor (MRCA) can be dated to approximately 7.39 million years ago (Mya), with a potential range between 4.63 and ten Mya.
+The redeye bass's most recent common ancestor (MRCA) can be dated to approximately 7.39 million years ago (Mya), with a potential range between 4.63 and ten Mya.
 The most recent speciation events from the largemouth and spotted bass likely happened between 0.68 and 0.76 Mya.